maziac/DeZog/documentation/UnitTests.md

 # Prerequisites

-It is recommend to use the sjasmplus assembler but you can also use other assemblers that support macros.
+It is recommended to use the sjasmplus assembler but you can also use other assemblers that support macros.

 The [unit_tests.inc](unit_tests.inc) file provides macros in sjasmplus syntax but also in a format that e.g. Savannah's z80asm would understand. minutess